Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 date: 2025-11-13 00:20 +0100
 ---

-Pin is notoriously subtle: once pinned, a place can no longer be freely accessed _forever_, even after the `Pin<&mut T>` reference goes out of scope.
-The reason is simple: we want to allow pointers to the place to be stored in locations we know nothing about, so the data better stay consistent.
+Pin is notoriously subtle: once pinned, a place has restricted access _forever_, even after the `Pin<&mut T>` reference goes out of scope.
+The reason is simple: we want to allow pointers to the place to be stored in locations we know nothing about, so the data there better stay consistent.

 In other words, a place has restricted access because some pointers to it may exist.
 Well this is typically the kind of thing the borrow-checker tracks!